matyama/dojo/python/csp/README.md

 extension to parallel execution is possible.

 # Typing
-This CSP library is fully type annotated and type-checked via `mypy` with the exeption of some limitations mentioned below.
+This CSP library is fully type annotated and type-checked via `mypy` with the exception of some limitations mentioned below.

 Additionally, it passes `flake8` and `pylint` checks.

 ## Known issues & limitations
- - The type variable `Value` is currently not bound to `Eq`/`Ord` typeclass, so when one constructs a binary contraint `x < y` for types which do not implement `__lt__`, a runtime error is raised.
- - Similar dynamic check is used when constructing simple `VarTransform`s such as `x + 1` (here values mut be instances of `Num`)
+ - A small inconvenience is that if one wants to use binders supporting ordering operations (e.g. `x < y`), `OrdCSP` must be used to enforce `OrdValue`.
+Similarly with arithmetic operations and `NumCSP`.
+ - Plain `Value` currently has an `Eq` bound, but realistically it should be `Hash` as well since `Domain` stores values in a `set`.
- - CSP instance is homogeneous in its variable and value type, meaning that if one uses for instance the `Linear` constraint, the `Value` type must be an instnce of `Num` even though only a subset of variables is involved.
+ - CSP instance is homogeneous in its variable and value type, meaning that if one uses for instance the `Linear` constraint, the `Value` type must be an instance of `Num` even though only a subset of variables is involved.

 # Benchmarks
 Profiling scripts and benchmarks can be found in directory/module `benchmarks`.

-One can use the optional dependecy [`scalene`](https://github.com/plasma-umass/scalene) to run them for instance as
+One can use the optional dependency [`scalene`](https://github.com/plasma-umass/scalene) to run them for instance as follows:
-follows:
 ```console
 scalene --cli --cpu-only --profile-only='bench_' benchmarks/bench_matching.py
 ```